dhvaneshshah97/dhvaneshshah97/README.md

 ## About me 😄

-I am wrapping up my Master's degree in Computer Science from San Diego State University and graduating this May.
+I graduated with Master's degree in Computer Science from San Diego State University in May 2021.
+Since then, working as an Associate Software Engineer.
 I am a programming enthusiast and love problem-solving.
 I have experience working with Web and Mobile Development.
-I am actively seeking Full-time opportunities in Software Engineering.

 * 🌱 I'm currently sharpening my programming skills with Data Structures and Algorithms
 * 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/dhvaneshshah97/) | [E-mail](mailto:dhvaneshshah97@gmail.com)